thedevdojo/wave-website/content/docs/features/volt.md

 # Volt Pages

-When you create/install a new theme, the `pages` directory.
-Let's discuss more about how this works below:
+When you create or install a new theme, the `pages` directory inside that theme folder will automatically be mapped to a route.
+Let's dive into how this works below:

 - [Volt Pages](#volt-pages)
     - [Pages Directory and Folio](#pages-directory-and-folio)